All the Things I Never Said (Tate McRae EP)

 All the Things I Never Said (stylized in all lowercase) is the debut extended play by Canadian singer Tate McRae.
-It was released on January 24, 2020 by RCA Records.
-The EP was preceded by three singles, and received positive reviews from critics.
+It was released on January 24, 2020, by RCA Records.
+The EP was supported by the release of three singles and one promotional single, and received positive reviews from critics.

 Background

 After she released the five-track EP on January 24, 2020, she announced her first headlining tour of Europe and North America.
 Each stop on the tour was sold out.
 The lead single, "Tear Myself Apart", was co-written by Billie Eilish and Finneas O'Connell, and together with "All My Friends Are Fake" has amassed over 10 million streams online.
 The final single, "Stupid" clocked 4 million Spotify streams in December 2019, and charted in Ireland and Canada, earning significant radio airplay performance in the latter.
 The EP has since been streamed over 400 million times as of November 2021.
 Each song on the EP is also stylized in lowercase.